 Student editors evaluate blind entries and strive to bring to the magazine’s readers the most engaging and creative work being produced in District 502.

 The magazine welcomes original fiction, nonfiction, essays, and drama of 1,600 words or less; poetry of 62 lines or less; graphic essays of 12 panels or less; black and white and color photography; and 2D and 3D artwork of any medium.

-In other news, in January, 2019, The Prairie Light Review was honored with the First Place Magazine award from the American Scholastic Press Association for the fourth consecutive year.
+In January 2019, 2021 and 2022, The Prairie Light Review was honored with the First Place Magazine award from the American Scholastic Press Association.